-- A. Receive any complaints of harassment, intimidation, or bullying of students that have been reported to the principal; - B. Receive copies of any report prepared after an investigation of an incident of harassment, intimidation, or bullying; - C. Identify and address patterns of harassment, intimidation, or bullying of students in the school: - D. Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - E. Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - F. Participate in the training required pursuant to the provisions of (N.J.S.A.18A:37-13 et seq.) and other training which the principal or the school anti-bullying coordinator may request;
+- A. Receive any complaints of harassment, intimidation, or bullying of students that have been reported to the principal: - B. Receive copies of any report prepared after an investigation of an incident of harassment, intimidation, or bullying;

-G. Execute such other duties related to harassment, intimidation, and bullying as requested by the principal or school anti-bullying coordinator.
+- C. Identify and address patterns of harassment, intimidation, or bullying of students in the school; - D. Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - E. Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - F. Participate in the training required pursuant to the provisions of (N.J.S.A.18A:37-13 et seq.) and other training which the principal or the district anti-bullying coordinator may request; - G. Collaborate with the district anti-bullying coordinator in the collection of district-wide data and in the development of district policies to prevent and address harassment, intimidation, or bullying of students; and - H. Execute such other duties related to harassment, intimidation, and bullying as requested by the principal or district anti-bullying coordinator.